jaison25/My2Cent/README.md

 ## Backend

-Run 'cd back', next run 'npm install' to install all modules (you must need [Node JS](https://nodejs.org/es/)).
+Run 'cd back' to get into the folder 'back', next run 'npm install' to install all modules (you must need [Node JS](https://nodejs.org/es/)).

 ## Database